 And just to be clear about Schengen area visa: you can stay for a total of 90 days in a 6 month period - that's all Schengen countries.
 Don't overstay your visa, make sure you get an entry stampi in Spain (otherwise when you try to leave from say, Germany, they'll have no official record of how you got in).

 I'm also traveling on a one way ticket and I have the same concerns you had.
 I see you got in fine, but did they ask you to show anything?
 Just want to be prepared as possible.
-Thanks! over 5 years agoAnswered by Kevin via WorldNomads.com
+Thanks! almost 6 years agoAnswered by Kevin via WorldNomads.com

 well i took a bus in from france with a tour group so we didnt even get asked... i cant see them really questioning you though..